Stockton Town FC v Consett AFC

 The Anchors adapted their system going into the second half, and reaped the rewards as they retook the lead shortly after the hour mark.

-King, who was a constant threat on the right flank, sent in a wicked cross that Jonathan Franks met at the near post to convert home.
+Robinson, sent in a wicked cross that Jonathan Franks met at the near post to convert home.

 The goal bred confidence in Stockton, who were now looking the more threatening side and could have been two goals in front, McWilliams’ cross was just out of reach of Jamie Owens.